 A building needs to interact with its location.
 What does the building offer the community – housing, green space, employment opportunities or public amenities?
 Does the building offer a sense of belonging for the people who work there and the community it shares its location with?

-Our guiding principles for adaptive reuse
+Our guiding principles for asset repositioning

 Alongside your core team of specialists (architect, building surveyor, sustainability advisor, structural engineer, fire engineer and services consultant), you’ll need heritage consultants and forward-thinking contractors.
 This multidisciplinary team will have a track record of improving existing assets, and understanding of each other’s roles, and will help you get the most out of your adaptive reuse project.